EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/06-add-reviews-events.md

-# 5.7: Add Reviews Events
+# 5.7 🛎️📣 Add Reviews Events

-In this step, we will define `ReviewsEvent` and `ReviewsCompletedEvent` classes in `multi_agent_workflow.py` to handle events related to the Reviews Agent.
+In this step, you'll define `ReviewsEvent` and `ReviewsCompletedEvent` classes in `multi_agent_workflow.py` to handle events related to the Reviews Agent.
 These event classes allow the workflow to track and manage the execution and completion of the Reviews Agent.
+Get ready to make your agent event-driven!

 ---